willman0982/gdp-dataserving-quarkus/repo/gdp-dataserving-quarkus/server/src/main/java/com/sc/gdp/common/s3/README.md

 ## Multi-Bucket Usage

-When multiple buckets are configured, you can specify which bucket to use for operations by providing a bucket ID.
+When multiple buckets are configured, you can specify which bucket to use for operations by providing a bucket name.

 ### Multi-Bucket File Operations